news-catalyst/next-tinynewsdemo/README.md

 ## Running unit tests

 This project uses Jest to for unit testing.
 To run all unit tests, run `npm run test`.

 If you want to run all tests in a single file, use `npm run test -- <File_Name>`.

+If you'd like to run a single test, use `npm run test -- <File_Name> -t <Your-Test-Name>`.

 For more information, see the [Jest documentation](https://jestjs.io/docs/cli#using-with-npm-scripts).

 ## Running integration tests